“Of all my skills, none is more important than the ability to organize my time.”

-See pages 75-82 of my book The Musician’s Way for additional thoughts about breaks as well as descriptions of six restorative movements that invigorate practice.
+See pages 75-82 of The Musician’s Way for additional information about breaks as well as descriptions of six restorative movements that invigorate practice.

 Most of all, take regular timeouts even when you don’t feel tired.
 Fatigue is a signal that you’ve reached or exceeded your limits.
-By pausing before fatigue arises, you enhance both wellness and learning.
+By pausing before fatigue arises, you enhance both your wellbeing and your learning.

 4. Keep Creative Goals in Mind

-You may also find that, by fueling your intention to practice, technical difficulties ease and memorization becomes a snap.
+You may also find that, by fueling your intention to practice, your fluency and learning efficiency increase.

 5. Sleep On It

-Pre-sleep thoughts influence your mental landscape upon rising: With music and gratitude in mind before you doze off, you’ll get up primed to practice.
+Pre-sleep thoughts influence your mental landscape upon rising.
+With music and gratitude in mind before you doze off, you’ll be primed to practice in the morning.